The Potential of Motivational Interviewing

 - Continuous Quality Improvement.
 This section provides a step-by-step guide for developing an approach to continuous quality improvement (CQI) for Motivational Interviewing.
 Fidelity monitoring methods and instruments are explored in depth and key MI outcomes are identified.

 Chapin Hall offers additional consultation services to child welfare jurisdictions and nonprofits that provide direct service to support them in every step of this process.
 As a trusted advisor and implementation partner to child welfare agencies across the nation, Chapin Hall provides support to design, plan, install, monitor, and evaluate evidence-based programs in alignment with the research literature and best practice.
 Chapin Hall’s team of policy experts, implementation scientists, and researchers can guide a jurisdiction through exploration of the evidence of Motivational Interviewing’s effectiveness.
 As a jurisdiction moves forward with implementation, Chapin Hall can support alignment with the existing practice model, as well as other system-change efforts and improvement efforts.

 This work is led by Senior Policy Analyst Katie Rollins, who works with jurisdictions across the county to administer major reform initiatives and whose work is informed by her experience at New York City’s Administration for Children’s Services.
-Key members of the MI team also include Senior Policy Analyst Jessica Rothkuo, who supports systems transformation under Family First; Policy Analyst Hayley Landes, who specializes in addressing the impacts of child trauma; and Senior Policy Analyst Jason Brennen, who brings deep experience in mental health and juvenile justice systems.
+Key members of the MI team also include Policy Analyst Hayley Landes, who specializes in addressing the impacts of child trauma and Senior Policy Analyst Jason Brennen, who brings deep experience in mental health and juvenile justice systems.

 To work with Chapin Hall on Motivational Interviewing, please contact Katie Rollins.